TelerikAcademy/SchoolAcademy/2016-01-HTML-CSS-JavaScript/05. CSS-Presentation/slides/README.md

 border: 1px solid red
 ```

-- 	is equal to writing:
+- Is equal to writing:

 ```
 border-width:1px;